Free energy calculation

 Method 1: Free sampling

-The most direct way to calculate a free energy profile is to extract the partition function from a classic (unbiased) molecular dynamics simulation, and then to estimate the Gibbs free energy using
+The most direct way to calculate a free energy profile is to extract the partition function from a classic (i.e., unbiased) molecular dynamics simulation, and then estimate the Gibbs free energy using

 \[\Delta G = -RT \ln(p/p_0),\]

-where \(\Delta G\) is the free energy difference, \(R\) the gas constant, \(T\) the temperature, \(p\) the pressure, and \(p_0\) the reference pressure.
-As an illustration, let us apply this method to an extremely simple configuration that consists of a few particles diffusing in a box in the presence of a position-dependent repealing force that makes the center of the box a relatively unfavorable area to explore.
+where \(\Delta G\) is the free energy difference, \(R\) is the gas constant, \(T\) is the temperature, \(p\) is the pressure, and \(p_0\) is a reference pressure.
+As an illustration, let us apply this method to an extremely simple configuration that consists of a few particles diffusing in a box in the presence of a position-dependent repelling force that makes the center of the box a relatively unfavorable area to explore.

 Basic LAMMPS parameters